pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 When you perform a rolling update to the TiDB cluster, Kubernetes sends a [`TERM`](https://kubernetes.io/docs/concepts/workloads/pods/pod/#termination-of-pods) signal to the TiDB server before it stops the TiDB Pod.
 When the TiDB server receives the `TERM` signal, it tries to wait for all connections to close.
 After 15 seconds, the TiDB server forcibly closes all the connections and exits the process.

-Starting from v1.1.2, TiDB Operator supports gracefully upgrading the TiDB cluster.
 You can enable this feature by configuring the following items:

 - `spec.tidb.terminationGracePeriodSeconds`: The longest tolerable duration to delete the old TiDB Pod during the rolling upgrade.
 If this duration is exceeded, the TiDB Pod will be deleted forcibly.
 - `spec.tidb.lifecycle`: Sets the `preStop` hook for the TiDB Pod, which is the operation executed before the TiDB server stops.